svvsaiteja/Class-12-python-project/README.md

 # Class-12-python-project
 Its a basic Python Project for Class 12th Students

-The project is based on the Economic Impact before and after Covid-19 globally and for few countries
+The project is based on the Economic Impact before and after Covid-19 globally and for few countries.

 Technology Used:
 1. Python